eejasm/dust_predicting_footfall/README.md

 This repository contains notebooks which lay out the steps for using an LSTM model to predict footfall in Melbourne.

-To re-produce the datasets that are used in these notebooks, see masher92/footfall repository for detailed instructions.
+To create the datasets that are used in these notebooks, see [masher92/footfall](https://github.com/masher92/footfall) repository for detailed instructions.

 Information on notebooks: